 Packaged in a 2U enclosure, the purpose-built hardware contains dual controllers.
 Storage capacity can scale up with addition of up to three additional enclosures.
 Software features are included in the base price and include snapshots, asynchronous file and asynchronous block remote replication, vVOLs and VASA support.
 Telemetry data is collected and analyzed with a SaaS product called Dell EMC CloudIQ.
 CloudIQ performs health checks and schedules proactive maintenance based on the analytics.
 Active/active stretched clusters can be achieved with the use of an additional Dell EMC appliance called PowerStore Metro Node.

-In April 2021, Dell added NVMe over Fabric support support to PowerStore with NVMe/FC.
-NVMe/TCP is not currently available.
+In April 2021, Dell added NVMe over Fabric support to PowerStore with NVMe/FC.
+NVMe/TCP was additionally added later in 2021.

 The SSDs in the Dell EMC PowerStore have a lifetime warranty as long as a maintenance contract is in place.
 In addition, the maintenance price is guaranteed to not be increased from the initial purchase.
 Also offered with PowerStore is the Anytime Upgrade Program where, as an additional charge to the ProSupport level, a customer can upgrade the controllers to the latest level at any time and can get a discount when purchasing an additional controller pair for scaling out.
 There is no requirement to wait for three years to take advantage of the controller upgrade program.